 Maintaining your relationship with your children after the end of your marriage is a critical issue for any parent.
 Equally important is the successful negotiation of custody and visitation agreements that fully recognize your goals for this new phase of your family’s life and integrates them with the goals of your ex-spouse can be a difficult feat in some situations.

-The Young Law Firm in Marietta, Georgia, offers skilled legal representation to help you secure your rights as a parent.
+Young Law Firm, LLC in Marietta, Georgia, offers skilled legal representation to help you secure your rights as a parent.
 Our child custody attorney Diana Whipkey Young has decades of experience helping families preserve the parent-child bond after divorce.

 The court may order many different variations of custody, or on their own, the parties involved may agree on one.